noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

         j[i] = 10
     }

-Here, in each repetition of the for loop, R has to re-size the vector and re-allocate memory.
-It has to find the vector in memory, create a new one that will fit more data, copy the old data over, insert the new data, and erase the old vector.
+Here, in each repetition of the `for` loop, R has to re-size the vector and re-allocate memory.
+It has to find the vector in memory, create a new vector that will fit more data, copy the old data over, insert the new data, and erase the old vector.
 This can get very slow as vectors get big.

 If one pre-allocates a vector that fits all the values, R doesn't have to re-allocate memory each iteration, and the results can be much faster.
-Here' how you'd do that for the above case:
+Here's how you'd do that for the above case:

     j <- rep(NA, 10)
     for (i in 1:10) {